-- We’re living longer now, so you’ll need enough retirement fund power to last through perhaps 20 or so years of retirement.
+- We’re living longer now so you’ll need enough retirement fund power to last through perhaps 20 or so years of retirement.

 It’s something of a perfect storm, but one that can be avoided if you plan for the inflation impact on retirement funds.

-Inflation impact on retirement savings
+Impact on retirement savings

-- Inflation reduces your purchasing power.
+- Reduces your purchasing power.
 When the cost of goods and services increase faster than what you have in your savings account, the money you have will buy fewer and fewer goods and services over time.
 Unfortunately the need for these goods and services don’t necessarily go away.
 Therefore, you need to be sure you have sufficient retirement income to meet your required expenses.

-Inflation impact on retirement investments
+Impact on retirement investments

 When we look at inflation, no other variable has as much impact on retirement investments.
 It is a factor to be taken very seriously, one that will influence your investment and savings decisions now.
 You’re planning for the unknown.
 A very certain unknown, but one that cannot be predicted.
-So to protect your interests, your wellness and your family, plan now to maximize your investing power to stay ahead of inflation.
+To protect your interests, your wellness and your family, plan now to maximize your investing power to stay ahead of inflation.

 Perhaps you’ve been wondering if you should be more conservative with your investments as you approach retirement age.
 Although many people move to a more conservative portfolio as they approach and enter retirement, you may want to consider other options.
 In reality, you could add to your savings challenges if you act too conservatively with your savings and investments.
-Slowing down your investments can slow down your retirement fund growth and weaken your financial cushion for those unknown inflation level years ahead.
+Slowing down your investments can slow down your retirement fund growth.
+This can weaken your financial cushion for those unknown inflation level years ahead.
 It’s important to ensure your portfolio is a mix of investments that keep pace with inflation.